mitchellematarutse/chellyssignaturetreats/README.md

 ## Target Audience

 Families and parents
-Event planners
-Local residents
+Event planners planning for a birthday, wedding or special events Local residents

 ### Key Features and Functionality